zsjnb7/ThermoONet-Comet/README.md

 3. Comparative studies with large sample of comets
 ## Note on Application
 The size inversion code is specifically designed for comet C/2002 Y1 (Juels-Holvorcem).
 When applying to other comets:
-Modify input files accordingly
+Modify input files accordingly;
-Adjust the activity peak position in the class based on the water curve peak
+Adjust the activity peak position in the class based on the water curve peak;
-The annealing algorithm runs 30 cycles by default for balance between precision and computational time
+The annealing algorithm runs 30 cycles by default for balance between precision and computational time;
 ## References
 This implementation is based on deep-learning-driven thermophysical modeling for cometary activity ([Zhao et al., 2025](https://doi.org/10.1051/0004-6361/202554703)).
 ## License